luc-dumas/Traily/README.md

 # Traily
 This is a full-stack (MERN) application.
-Users of the site are able to register an account, login, and then add unique pins the map.
+Users of the site are able to register an account, login, and then add unique pins to the map.
 Each pin has the title of the trailhead as well as a description.
 USers are able to see all the pins that have been placed by other users as well as their own, which are indicated by a green marker.

 **Link to project:** https://traily.netlify.app/